-I’m back from a joyous holiday break shared with family and friends and I’m feeling super-energized about 2014.
+I’m back from a joyous holiday break shared with family and friends and I’m feeling super-energized about the new year.
 The flip of the calendar lays open a range of possibilities to change things up, embrace new challenges and give voice to passions.

 The question, dear bicycle-loving readers: Where will cycling take you this year?
 Fortunately, these resolutions don’t have to bear the stroke-of-midnight burden of, say, altering your diet (out with that junk food!) or reducing spending (scissor up that credit card!)
 They can unspool more gently.
 But there’s merit in taking stock right now, while resolve is fresh and hopes remain high.
 With a little planning and foresight, this could be your best year of biking ever.
 Here are a few thought-starters:

 Leverage two wheels: Riding a bicycle can help you achieve success in other goals.
 For example, if you’re seeking to shed a few pounds — and who isn’t right now — combine a cut in calories with a boost in bicycling.
 If stress reduction is part of your ’14 plan, add a morning ride to your routine to help get those endorphins flowing.

 Go to the next level: Are you ready to kick cycling up a notch?
 Then set one or more goals that challenge you.
 Whether that means the finish line of a race, a fund-raising mark in a charity ride or your first bridge crossing on a commute, nothing beats the high (and bragging rights) of achievement through persistence.
 Sometimes victory is its own reward, but treating yourself to something special can be a powerful motivator as well, as some of the cyclists in this inspiring weigh-loss story reveal.